 - Address: Shugakuin Yabusoe, Sakyo Ward, Kyoto, 606-8052, Japan

 - Access (to Shugakuin Imperial Villa): From Kyoto Station, take the JR Nara Line to Tofukuji Station (3-minutes), and then transfer to the Keihan Line to Demachiyanagi Station (10-minutes).
 From there, take the Eizan Railway to Shugakuin Station (7-minutes).
 The trip will cost 630 yen and take 40-minutes.

 - Hours: 8:30am – 5:15pm (no tours on Mondays)

-If you want to visit more beautiful places during Koyo season in Japan, make sure you also check out our Top 10 Autumn Spots in Tokyo.
+If you want to visit more beautiful places during Koyo season in Japan, make sure you also check out our Top 10 Autumn Spots in Tokyo and our 10 best autumn leaves spots in Japan.
 But if you go to Kyoto during spring, don’t miss out these places: Top 10 Sakura Spots Kyoto.

 And for more tips about Kyoto, you can also visit this page: Kyoto Travel Blog.